to-schi/movie-recommender-flask/README.md

 ### 3. Get recommendations according to your list.
 \
 [![demo](./img/reliable-recommender.gif)](https://reliable-recommender.herokuapp.com)
-A demo of this app can be tested at: [reliable-recommender.herokuapp.com](https://reliable-recommender.herokuapp.com)
+A demo of this app can be tested at: [reliable-recommender.herokuapp.com](https://reliable-recommender.herokuapp.com) (no longer available)

 ### How it works
 The recommender uses the MovieLens dataset with 9724 movies.